cyruscook/LoadingScreen/README.md

 ## How to use

-Copy all of the code in [code.html](https://raw.githubusercontent.com/cyruscook/LoadingScreen/master/code.html) and place it as close to the top of your website as is humanely possible.
+Copy all of the code in [src/plain.html](https://raw.githubusercontent.com/cyruscook/LoadingScreen/master/src/plain.html) or [src/with_animation.html](https://raw.githubusercontent.com/cyruscook/LoadingScreen/master/src/with_animation.html) depending on whether you want a plain "Loading..." or an animation, and place it as close to the top of your website as is humanely possible.
 I would suggest immediately after the `<html>` tag.
-For optimal performance it **must** be before any external dependencies like Bootstrap / JQuery.
+For optimal performance it should be before any external dependencies like Bootstrap / JQuery.
 This code is written in vanilla JavaScript so does not require them.

 ### Customisation